Multivariate Fidelities

 \subsection{Paper organization}

 The rest of our paper is organized as follows.
 In Section~\ref{Sec:Background}, we introduce notation and background needed to understand the rest of the paper.
 Section~\ref{Sec:BivariateFidelity} reviews and presents different formulations of the bivariate Uhlmann fidelity.
 Multivariate classical fidelities are defined and studied in Section~\ref{Sec:classical_multivariate}.
-In Section~\ref{Sec:QuantumMultivariate_Fidelities}, we introduce proposals for multivariate quantum fidelity, focusing on four main variants, their properties, relationships between different formulations, and operational interpretations of some of them.
-In the appendices, we provide mathematical proofs of results presented in the paper.
+In Section~\ref{Sec:QuantumMultivariate_Fidelities}, we introduce proposals for multivariate quantum fidelity, focusing on their properties, relationships between different formulations, and operational interpretations of some of them.
+In the appendices, we provide mathematical proofs of many results stated in the paper.
 Finally, Section~\ref{Sec:Conclusion} provides concluding remarks and future directions.